iomicroservices/baselink-nuxt/content/services/tradespeople/gardener/lawn-mowing.md

 Booking is simple and entirely online through BaseLink.
 Submit your request, get an instant quote, and choose a time that suits you.
 No phone calls, no waiting around — just fast, flexible service from start to finish.

 #description
 All gardeners are local, experienced, and vetted for quality and reliability.
-You’ll also be supported by our in-house team if you need to update instructions, reschedule, or add extra services.
+You'll also be supported by our in-house team if you need to update instructions, reschedule, or add extra services.

 #description
 Payment is taken on the day of the job, with additional time billed in clear 30-minute increments.
 Book lawn mowing{{$doc.location}} with BaseLink today — and keep your garden looking sharp with zero hassle.